cchdo/joa.ucsd.edu/mac_specific_installation_instructions.md

 <ul>
 <li>You do not have to install a separate Java environment for JOA 5.5 </li>
 <li>The installation process depends on what operating system you are using.
-To check what version of macOS is installed on your computer, go to the apple menu in the top left corner of your screen and select <b>About This Mac.</b> JOA 5.5 has been tested on versions 10.12-10.15, 11, and 12 (beta) of macOS.</li>
+To check what version of macOS is installed on your computer, go to the apple menu in the top left corner of your screen and select About This Mac.
+JOA 5.5 has been tested on versions 10.12-10.15, 11, and 12 of macOS.</li>
 </ul>